How to get the current iPhone Language Code

 If you have your iPhone language set to ‘English’, but your region format is set to ‘Germany’, the call will return ‘de’ instead of ‘en’.

-What you really should call is:
+What you should really call is:

 [[NSLocale preferredLanguages] objectAtIndex:0]